Xiaojzheng/PERCEPT/README.md

 3. Run cvx_setup (you may need to add the cvx folder to your matlab path) so that the MOSEK and CVX licenses can be detected.
 4. In the weights_paper.ipynb, in the command line eng.addpath(r'w64',nargout=0), you need to change the folder into your own "cvx/mosek/w64" (for Windows) or "cvx/mosek/maci64" (for Mac) folder.
 For example, in Mac system, it will usually be eng.addpath('/Users/yourusername/cvx/mosek/maci64',nargout=0).

+We recommend the users to do the following checks after installations:
+1. Run cvx_setup in Matlab, and make sure the license is valid, and the default solver is mosek.
+2. Run mosekdiag in Matlab and check if mosekopt works OK.

+See https://docs.mosek.com/latest/toolbox/install-interface.html for more troubleshooting.

 ### Step 3: Install all other required packages (gudhi and pot) for simulation_paper.ipynb

 1. gudhi: The easiest way to install the Python version of GUDHI is using pre-built packages via the command line: conda install -c conda-forge gudhi (more details in https://gudhi.inria.fr/python/latest/installation.html#)